 The levels of product development and engineering expenses reported in a fiscal period can be significantly impacted, and therefore experience period over period volatility, by the number of new product tape-outs and by the timing of recoveries from non-recurring engineering services which are typically recorded as a reduction to product development and engineering expense.

 Intangible Amortization

-Intangible amortization was \$6.3 million and \$6.2 million in the second quarter of fiscal years 2017 and 2016, respectively.
-The slightly higher amortization expense in the second quarter of fiscal year 2017 related to in-process research and development that was reclassified from infinite lived to finite lived in the third quarter of fiscal year 2016.
+Intangible amortization was \$6.3 million and \$6.3 million in the third quarter of fiscal years 2017 and 2016, respectively.